facebookresearch/RAM/projects/principia/principia.md

 - a numerical answer
 - a multiple-choice option

-Those formats are convenient to grade, but they hide important weakness: a model does not learn how to manipulate complex objects successfully, e.g. it can learn to solve an MCQ by reasoning backward from the options rather than deriving the answer from first principles.
+Those formats are convenient to grade, but they hide important weakness: a model does not learn how to manipulate complex objects successfully, e.g. it can learn to solve a multiple-choice question (MCQ) by reasoning backward from the options rather than deriving the answer from first principles.
  .

 An example mathematical-object answer we work with looks like: